cnrv/riscv-summit-china-website/content/posts/sponsorship.en.md

 See [Call for Speakers](/posts/cfp2024en) and submit your proposals!

+**Sponsorship packages will be made public before June 1, and reservations will be accepted starting at 11AM on June 8 (Hangzhou time zone, UTC+8).
+To register, send an email to china@riscv.org and include [Reservation: Sponsorship Level + Company] in the title.
+Emails sent before the above start time will be ignored.**

 [Download Sponsorship Slides](/rvsc2024/RVSC2024SponsorshipENv1.pdf)

 (If you live in mainland China and have issues when trying to download the file from GitHub, try [this link](https://mirror.iscas.ac.cn/plct/RVSC2024SponsorshipENv1.pdf) to download from a mirror site.)